 In February, NASA scientists took fears about intergenerational contagion to another level, isolating microbes between 10,000 and 50,000 years old from crystals in a Mexican cave.
 Those time frames, according to some experts, mean that catching something nasty from a Neanderthal is very much a live possibility.

-A candidate culprit for the fifth biblical plague in Egypt, anthrax is a bacterium that infects sheep, cattle and other livestock, spreading to humans exposed to an infected animal’s fur, pelt or meat.
+A candidate culprit for the fifth biblical plague in Egypt, anthrax (above) is a bacterium that infects sheep, cattle and other livestock, spreading to humans exposed to an infected animal’s fur, pelt or meat.
 Spores enter skin wounds, causing ulcers with a characteristic black core (hence the etymology, anthrax being Greek for “coal”).
 When the spore is swallowed or inhaled, mortality soars without antibiotics from 25% to 80%.
 Prior to the development of the first effective vaccine by Louis Pasteur, and then antibiotics, anthrax killed hundreds of thousands of people and livestock a year.

 Pharaoh Ramses V had it.
 The 6th century Chinese thought you could cure it by wearing red.
 Its introduction to Mexico by conquistadors hastened the demise of the Aztecs.
 The devastating disease blanketed its victims in blisters which, after bursting and healing, left hideous scars and sometimes caused blindness.
 Nearly one in three who caught it died.

 Edward Jenner developed the first vaccine for small pox in 1796.
 Thanks to one of the most effective vaccination programs in history, the virus that causes small pox, Variola, has been officially declared eradicated.
 The last case of small pox was seen in 1977.
 Some governments, however, keep vaccine stockpiled in case of a bioterrorism incident.